TO THE HOME OF NINA MACE PHOTOGRAPHY

 I hope you have found this blog post useful and this might give you an insight into Frequency Separation and how this can fit into your editing process whether it be for client shoots or competitions imagery.

-To understand FS in even more detail you can watch the 2 videos below and check out Phlearns tutorials.
+To understand Frequency separation in even more detail you can watch the 2 videos below and check out Phlearns tutorials.

 Finally, If you come across any other great blogs or videos please do let me know and I will add them to this blog.